abcnorio/docker-vsgan-tensorrt-vs-encoder/README.md

 - added vs plugins https://github.com/abcnorio/docker-vapoursynth-encoder (MIT License)

 ## What is?
 Please read the original documentation on the pages cited above.
-Important is the page about VSGAN, TensorRT, and vapoursynth and its handling.
-The other repo is about a vapoursynth environment along with av tools, and last one just adds some more vapousynth plugins, esp. important for deinterlacing, etc.
+Important is the page about VSGAN, TensorRT, vapoursynth and its handling.
+The other repo is about a vapoursynth environment along with av tools, and the last one just adds some more vapousynth plugins, esp. important for deinterlacing, etc.

 ## Build environment:
 - Debian bullseye (11.9)